akiko-luka/battle-game/README.md

 4. Push changes to your fork: `git push origin feature-name`.
 5. Open a pull request.

-Embark on your journey, and may the Dragon Balls guide you to success! 🐉⚔️ Happy coding and gaming! 🚀🎮
+Embark on your journey and may the Dragon Balls guide you to success! 🐉⚔️ Happy coding and gaming! 🚀🎮